-Category Item Customary Comment

-access

-Plant Fuelwood Open access off- Dry wood can be gathered in

-farm PAs but cutting is in theory

-forbidden

-Browse Open access off- Forbidden in PAs but widely

-farm abused

-Dum palm Open access off- Forbidden in PAs but widely

-farm abused

-Sedge Open access off- Declining trade means little

-farm competition for this

-Medicinal Open access off- Deforestation is reducing

-plants and farm supply

-wild fruits

-Animal Wild animals Open access Forbidden in PAs but almost

-all species extinct

-Amphibians Open access Forbidden in PAs

-Wild birds Open access Forbidden in PAs but widely

-abused

-Mineral Potash Open access Widely available and not a

-source of conflict
+Table 7.
+Customary access to wild resources in the Hadejia-Nguru wetlands Category Item Customary access Comment Plant Fuelwood Open access off-farm Dry wood can be gathered in PAs but cutting is in theory forbidden Browse Open access off-farm Forbidden in PAs but widely abused Dum palm Open access off-farm Forbidden in PAs but widely abused Sedge Open access off-farm Declining trade means little competition for this Medicinal plants and wild fruits Open access off-farm Deforestation is reducing supply Animal Wild animals Open access Forbidden in PAs but almost all species extinct Amphibians Open access Forbidden in PAs Wild birds Open access Forbidden in PAs but widely abused Mineral Potash Open access Widely available and not a source of conflict

 The customary CPR regime of the wetlands was adapted to a low-density population and premised on its relative inaccessibility.
-The large-scale of the Nigerian economy and the growth of a network of roads and trade to the towns has made it possible for outsiders to exploit the ambiguities of the

-CPRs and engage in ruthless and unsustainable exploitation, leading to large-scale environmental degradation.
+The large-scale of the Nigerian economy and the growth of a network of roads and trade to the towns has made it possible for outsiders to exploit the ambiguities of the CPRs and engage in ruthless and unsustainable exploitation, leading to large-scale environmental degradation.